 You can substitute turkey sausage for the kielbasa or beef sausage if you’d like to save some calories.
 The kielbasa tastes better but it definitely has more calories.

-Try one of these honey substitutes if you don’t have any on hand.
+Try one of these substitutes if you’re out of the ingredient:

 More Like This